 This move led to the inception of FASTag, a hassle-free option for the payer and the collector for smooth and efficient toll plaza operations.
 The bid was to simplify toll collection on all highways across India.
 To reduce human error, wasteful time depletion and needless fuel consumption, FASTag came into the picture in the Indian transportation industry.

 FASTag is an easy and efficient way of handling toll payments on national highways.
 It is a Radio Frequency Identification Device (RFID) enabled tag that propagates automatic deduction of toll payment.
 The tag comes with the feature to be reloaded as per your requirement, or can be linked to a prepaid account from where the money will be automatically deducted.
-The FASTag is fixed onto the vehicle’s windscreen and when it passes through the toll booth, the tag is automatically scanned and the money is appropriately deducted.
+The FASTag is fixed onto the commercial vehicle or passenger vehicle’s windscreen and when it passes through the toll booth, the tag is automatically scanned and the money is appropriately deducted.

 Currently, FASTag ETC is implemented in over 180 toll plazas across all national and state highways in India.